 Blair is one of five Outdoor and Environmental Education Centres in the Waterloo Region District School Board.
 The property is 24 acres of field, forest and wetland and features Blair Creek, a Class 1 cold water stream, as its focal point both aesthetically and ecologically.

 Outdoor Education Specialist

 Focusing primarily on grades 4 through 7, Blair programs cover a range of curriculum topics.
 In Grade 4 Habitat Comparisons, students undertake an adventure through a variety of natural spaces, making observations about plants, animals and abiotic factors.
 In the orienteering program, students practice compass use and improve their map skills as they complete indoor and outdoor orienteering challenges.
 The Grade 6 Biodiversity program provides opportunities for students to classify pond invertebrates using a light microscope, as well as capture and study a variety of insects and other field invertebrates.
 In winter, students from Primary and Junior divisions connect with winter birds and may get the chance to hand feed Black-capped chickadees!
 Grade 7 students have the opportunity to apply their studies of ecological interactions to a stream ecosystem, using dip nets to collect and observe aquatic wildlife.
-In the most recent school years Blair has partnered with Garrison McCleary of White Owl Native Ancestry to offer land-based Indigenous education programs which connect to social studies curriculum topics focusing on past and present issues facing First Nations communities in Canada.
+In the most recent school years Blair has partnered with White Owl Native Ancestry to offer Indigenous Land-Based Learning programs.

 All of the field trip opportunities at Blair seek to cultivate an interest in and respect for the diversity of living things around us.
 By harnessing students’ natural curiosity and desire to explore, our programs provide experiential learning opportunities to support classroom instruction.
 Our goal is that students leaving our programs feel a new-found or deepened connection with the natural world and a desire to protect it.